CazzoPMX/KKPMX/Readme.md

        - See the next subsection for how to use the model immediately.
  5. Click on the 'Info' Tab (Heart) and then on [Generate JSON Data].
     - Will add a file called `{CharName}.json` into the same folder.
- 6. This step is (almost) entirely optional, but improves the quality of the textures a lot and requires the [MaterialEditor].<br/>
+ 6. [Old] This step is (almost) entirely optional, but improves the quality of the textures a lot and requires the [MaterialEditor].<br/>
 The goal is to go through every asset (Body, Clothes, Accessory) and export the auxiliary textures (in most cases, ColorMask & DetailMask)<br/>
 See the [Help]-Section of [Scan Plugin File] for more details of which are currently supported.
-    >As [PmxExport] only exports the Main-Texture, you may want to export at least these, if nothing else:
-    > - body: overtex1 -- Nips
-    > - hitomi: overtex1, overtex2 -- Eye highlights
-    - [PmxExport] exports the Main-Texture of all assets, so you can skip them.
+    >Older versions of [PmxExport] only export the Main-Textures.
+    >I added an updated version which also exports all 'extra' textures into a folder called 'extra'
+    >So there is no need to manually export the textures anymore.
+    - See the [Help]-Section of [Scan Plugin File] for how to use a different name / path.
     - Note: Some assets lack a Main-Texture (like the default Fox-Tail).
 If it exists, the ColorMask will instead be used as base texture.
- 7. Create a folder called '`extra`' inside the PMX folder.
-    - See the [Help]-Section of [Scan Plugin File] for how to use a different name / path.
- 8. Move all exported textures into that folder.
-    - Main-Textures in this folder take priority over those in the root folder.
- 9. Open KKPMX, select option [(5) All-in-one converter] and follow the steps.
+ 7. Start KKPMX.exe, select option [(5) All-in-one converter] and follow the steps.
     - [Notes for Step(2)]: Recommended choices are: 2 (No) \ 2 (only top-level) \ 1 (Yes)

 The model should be (almost) ready, but some last adjustments have to be done manually.

- 10. Go to the [TransformView (F9)] -> Search for [bounce] -> Set to 100% -> Menu=[File]: Update Model
+ 8. Go to the [TransformView (F9)] -> Search for [bounce] -> Set to 100% -> Menu=[File]: Update Model
- 11. [Edit(E)] -> Plugin(P) -> User -> Semi-Standard Bone Plugin -> Semi-Standard Bones (PMX) -> default or all (except `[Camera Bone]`)
+ 9. [Edit(E)] -> Plugin(P) -> User -> Semi-Standard Bone Plugin -> Semi-Standard Bones (PMX) -> default or all (except `[Camera Bone]`)
- 12. When making heavy use of morph sliders, adjust the order of the materials to prevent them getting invisible.
+ 10. When making heavy use of morph sliders, adjust the order of the materials to prevent them getting invisible.

 ## tl;dr: Minimum steps to make the exported model work immediately